pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. cursor line 1
+1. cursor line 42
-2. cursor symbol M
+2. pointer letter g
-3. pointer first letter M
+3. pointer first letter K
-4. pointer begin line
+4. cursor begin line
-5. pointer next symbol
+5. cursor next symbol
-6. cursor next 1 symbol
+6. cursor next 42 symbol

 #### Português